ShrootBuck/Undiscord/README.md

 # Undiscord
 A tool to delete all of your Discord messages.

-# NOTE!
-This tool is still in development.
-There may be bugs, issues, problems, and tears.

 # Usage
 1. Request a copy of your data and wait
 2. Run the program and enjoy!